 Once your program becomes accredited, it must be indicated on your website and in other public documents that the program is accredited by CASCE.
-Programs are encouraged to use the CASCE accreditation "seal" (once it becomes available).
+Programs are encouraged to use the registered CASCE Accredited Program seal, provided by the CASCE office.